 2. Make a Plan

-The three most common problems to address when making a grade-improvement plan are:
+The three most common problems to address when making a plan to get good grades are:

 1. Lack of ability